 During cold weather, chickens have higher energy requirements to keep warm, so they will need to eat more.
 Since the days are shorter, they also have less time to eat and, egg-laying will often have slowed or stopped.

-Wheat and oats are useful energy boosts, and maize is very high in energy, so feed it judiciously.
+Feeding chickens wheat and oats are useful energy boosts, and maize is very high in energy, so feed it judiciously.
 Good quality mixed corn (usually wheat plus cracked maize) is an excellent choice.

 Feeding chickens during hot weather